GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 git clone https://github.com/GoogleCloudPlatform/dataflow-opinion-analysis
 ```

 Go to the `dataflow-opinion-analysis` directory.
-The exact path
-depends on where you placed the directory when you cloned the sample files from
+The exact path depends on where you placed the directory when you cloned the sample files from GitHub.
-GitHub.

 ```
 cd dataflow-opinion-analysis
 ```

-### Specify cron jobs for the App Engine scheduling  app

-* In the [App Engine Console](https://console.cloud.google.com/appengine) create an App Engine app

-* In shell, activate the configuration for the project where you want to deploy the app

-  `gcloud config configurations activate <config-name>`

-* Include the Python API client in your App Engine app

-  `pip install -t scheduler/lib/ google-api-python-client`

-* Adjust the schedule for your ETL jobs and edit the `scheduler/cron.yaml` file.
-You define tasks for App Engine Task Scheduler in [YAML format](http://yaml.org/).
-For a complete description of how to use YAML to specify jobs for Cron Service, including the schedule format, see [Scheduled Tasks with Cron for Python] (https://cloud.google.com/appengine/docs/python/config/cron#Python_app_yaml_The_schedule_format).

-* Update the control topic name `indexercommands` in the scheduler scripts to the name you used when you created the Pub/Sub topic.
-Edit the following files:
-	scheduler/startjdbcimport.py
-	scheduler/startsocialimport.py
-	scheduler/startstatscalc.py

-* Upload the scheduling application to App Engine.

-  `gcloud app deploy --version=1 scheduler/app.yaml scheduler/cron.yaml`

-After you deploy the App Engine application, it uses the App Engine Cron Service
-to schedule sending messages to the Cloud Pub/Sub control topics.
-If the control Cloud Pub/Sub topic
-specified in your Python scripts (e.g. `startjdbcimport.py`) does not exist, the application creates it.

-You can see the cron jobs under in the Cloud Console under:

-  Compute > App Engine > Task queues > Cron Jobs

-You can also see the control topic in the Cloud Console:

-  Big Data > Pub/Sub

 ### Create the BigQuery dataset